 The CVap HA8503-08 is an 8-bin universal holding bin that allows operators to serve directly from one bin without disturbing holding conditions in the other bins.
 Holds industry-standard 2.5” (64 mm) deep shotgun or hotel pans.

 The CVap HA8503-04 is a 4-bin universal holding bin that allows operators to serve directly from one bin without disturbing holding conditions in the other bins.
 Holds industry-standard 2.5” (64 mm) deep shotgun or hotel pans.

 The CVap Holding Cabinet HA4522 combines large capacity with superior food temperature and texture control.
 Our most popular model, the 22 cu. ft (.66 cu.
 M) holding capacity is well suited for schools, hospitals, and any other high volume operation.
 Fourteen adjustable universal wire rack supports hold 14 sheet pans or 28 steam table pans.
 The A-Series electronic differential control precisely controls both food temperature and food texture.
 A built in fan provides precise and consistent temperature management.
 Sits on 3″ (76mm) casters for ease of mobility.
 A vital tool in any high-volume kitchen.

 The CVap Hold & Serve Drawer HBB5D2 is easy to use and delivers superior food temperature and food texture control.
 Ideal for QSRs, kiosks, or any operation where space is limited but food quality is important.
-This wide, 2-drawer model features 1/2″ (13mm) feet, and will hold two steam table pans or four half steam table pans.
-Built-in fan ensures an even temperature throughout the drawer.
+This wide, two drawer model is 1/2″ (13mm) feet in size and will hold two steam table pans or four half steam table pans.
+Built in fan ensures an even temperature throughout the drawer.
 The electronic differential control provides the dual control of air and vapor temperature that made CVap technology famous.